 Our most advanced product candidate, nirogacestat, is an oral, small molecule gamma secretase inhibitor currently in development for the treatment of desmoid tumors, a rare and often debilitating and disfiguring soft tissue tumor for which there are currently no therapies approved by the U.S. Food and Drug Administration, or FDA.
 We believe nirogacestat may address the significant limitations associated with existing treatment options and has the potential to become the first therapy approved by the FDA for both newly diagnosed and previously treated desmoid tumors.
 Since we licensed nirogacestat from Pfizer Inc., or Pfizer, in August 2017, the FDA has granted us Orphan Drug Designation, Fast Track Designation and Breakthrough Therapy Designation for this indication, and the European Commission granted Orphan Drug Designation to nirogacestat for the treatment of soft tissue sarcoma.
 In May 2019, we announced the initiation of the DeFi trial, a potentially registrational Phase 3 clinical trial of nirogacestat for adult patients with desmoid tumors, and in July 2020, we announced full enrollment of the DeFi trial.
+We expect to report topline data from this trial in the second half of 2021.
 The primary endpoint for the DeFi trial is progression free survival, defined as the time from randomization until the date of assessment of radiographic progression as measured by RECIST v1.1, the date of assessment of clinical progression or death by any cause.
 Radiographic or clinical progression are determined by blinded independent central review.
-The DeFi trial is an event-driven trial.
-We expect to reach the 51 events required for the study analysis by the end of the year.
-We expect to report topline data results from the study, after data validation and data analysis, by the end of the fourth quarter of 2021 or in early 2022.
 In addition to the ongoing DeFi trial, a Phase 2 clinical trial was initiated in collaboration with the Children's Oncology Group, or COG, in September 2020, to evaluate nirogacestat for the treatment of pediatric patients with desmoid tumors.